-In addition, because SAAM is a publicly traded corporation, it has a Market Information Manual, which is designed to regulate the disclosure of information of interest and safeguard reserved, confidential and insider information.
-This manual also sets forth the rules for securities market transactions by directors, executives and related parties in accordance with the current rules of the Chilean Superintendency of Securities and Insurance (SVS).
+In addition, because SAAM is a publicly traded corporation, it has a Market Information Manual, which is designed to environment. regulate the disclosure of information of interest and safeguard reserved, confidential and insider information.
+This manual As of December 31, 2016, the scope of the Crime Prevention also sets forth the rules for securities market transactions by Model included all SAAM operations in Chile and its 16 directors, executives and related parties in accordance with domestic subsidiaries. the current rules of the Chilean Superintendency of Securities and Insurance (SVS).

-Crime Prevention Model: SAAM has implemented a Crime Prevention Model, in accordance with Law No. 20,393 on the Criminal Liability of Legal Entities, which seeks to prevent the crimes of bribery of public national or foreign officials, receipt of stolen property, asset laundering and terrorism financing by any person that acts in representation of SAAM.
+Prevention Model, in accordance with Law No. 20,393 on the Criminal Liability of Legal Entities, which seeks to prevent the crimes of bribery of public national or foreign officials, receipt of stolen property, asset laundering and terrorism financing by any person that acts in representation of SAAM.